ibis-project/ibis/docs/getting_started.md

 Ibis is lazily evaluated, so instead of seeing the data, we see the schema of the table, instead.
-To peek at the data, we can call `head` and then `execute` to get the first few rows of the table as a Pandas DataFrame.
+To peek at the data, we can call `head` and then `execute` to get the first few rows of the table as a pandas DataFrame.

 ```python
 >>> penguins.head().execute()